SFStefenon/OEDL-WBF/README.md

 ### Create Your Custom Dataset

-To create a custom dataset with the goal of object detection it is necessary to use an image labeling software.
+To create a custom dataset with the goal of object detection it is necessary to use image labeling software.

 I recommend using the [labelImg](https://github.com/heartexlabs/labelImg), it's based on Python, so it's light and easy to use.
 LabelImg is a graphical image annotation tool written in Python.